 You can try out these portals.
 Almost all the portals offer a free trial period.

 I expect all the portals to offer similar features.
 Don’t think they can do much beyond a point.
 Many of these portals may choose to display very complex information but I believe much of it won’t be any use for MF investors.

-If you were to choose between various pricing models, then you can take call based on your transaction pattern.
-By the way, investment in direct plan of MF schemes is already saving you a lot of money.
+If you were to choose between various pricing models, then you can take a call based on your transaction pattern.
+By the way, investment in direct plans of MF schemes is already saving you a lot of money.